clickfix-wiki/wiki-variation/README.md

 - **Searchable Database**: Find techniques by title, description, or IoCFs
 - **Tag-based Filtering**: Filter by OS, capabilities, and other categories
 - **Comprehensive IoCFs**: Each technique includes detailed indicators of compromise
-- **Difficulty Ratings**: Techniques are categorized by difficulty level
+- **Severity Ratings**: Techniques are categorized by severity level
 - **Prevention Tips**: Each technique includes prevention strategies
 - **GitHub Pages Compatible**: Simple HTML/CSS/JS implementation